sunipkm/picc_i2c_trh/README.md

 9. `hdc1010_readH(hdc1010_dev * dev)`:
    This method makes a measurement of relative humidity sensed by `dev` and returns the value in floating point format.

+   Note: If the device is in simultaneous measurement mode, it does not make a measurement until both temperature and humidity measurements have been read.

 10. `hdc1010_free(hdc1010_dev * dev)`:
   This method closes the bus open for the device and clears all allocated memory.